Introduction to Platform Engineering

 Regardless of industry, size, and location, organizations’ interest in platform engineering quickly grows.
 Seen by some as the successor to DevOps and as its natural evolution by others, the approach conquers the minds of IT professionals and business leaders alike.

 It’s no wonder many organizations contemplate its implementation.
 Platform engineering’s focus on developer experience and productivity on the one hand and its comprehensive scope on the other promise optimized workflows, integrated processes, and improved time-to-market.
+It can be also used to achieve compliance with new regulations, such as the Digital Operational Resilience Act (DORA) that will apply to banks and financial institutions in European Union since January 2025.

 After reading this article, you will: